ahtn/keyboard_pcb/keyplus_mini/README.md

 ### Wiring key matrix

 The key matrix should be wired to the ROW and COL pins on the PCB.
-Wiring of the ROW and COL and column pins should start from the lowest number pin (i.e. `ROW0` and `COL0`) and work up in consecutive order.
+Wiring of the ROW and COL pins should start from the lowest number pin (i.e. `ROW0` and `COL0`) and work up in consecutive order.
 The diodes in the key matrix should point from the COL to ROW pins (other scan modes not implemented yet).

 The `COL15, COL14, COL13, COL12` pins (underlined on the PCB) may also be used as `ROW` pins.
 They map to the following row pins: